leiadpc/unofficial-appimages/README.md

 # Unofficial AppImages

-Reqests welcome, if any of these are out of date open an issue and I will work on getting them updated
+Requests welcome, if any of these are out of date open an issue and I will work on getting them updated

 ### Source Ports
 These AppImages do not contain any game data, you need to have a copy of the game already to drop them into.